Tarat0r/sssweb/README.md

 ### Hosting the built app

 Any static host works.
 After `trunk build --release`, upload the contents of `sssweb/dist/` to your host (Netlify, GitHub Pages, S3, a simple Nginx, …).

 ---

+## 🧩 Reed–Solomon / error correction

+Shamir’s Secret Sharing evaluates a random degree-k-1 polynomial over GF(256) at distinct x points.
+That is a systematic Reed–Solomon (RS) codeword structure with parameters RS(n = share_count, k = threshold).
+This means you can, in principle, correct corrupted shares (errors) or recover from missing ones (erasures) using standard RS decoders.

+**Current status:** this repository’s reconstruct expects exact shares and does not ship an RS decoder yet (e.g., Berlekamp–Welch/Sugiyama–Berlekamp–Massey + Forney).
+Contributions welcome.

+### What error/erasure budgets look like

+If you create n shares with threshold k, classical RS bounds give:

+- Up to t errors and e erasures provided 2t + e ≤ n - k.
+- Special cases:
+  - Only erasures (known-missing or flagged-bad): recover if e ≤ n - k.
+  - Only errors (unknown-bad shares): correct if t ≤ ⌊(n - k)/2⌋.

+**Example:** k = 3, n = 7 ⇒ n - k = 4.
+You can correct 2 errors, or 4 erasures, or mixes like 1 error + 2 erasures.

+### How it would integrate here

+- Each secret byte position is an independent RS(n, k) symbol stream over GF(256).
+- We already fix x = 1..=n (as GF(256) elements), which is standard for RS decoding.
+- An RS decoder would run per-byte across the selected shares and output the polynomial’s value at x=0 (the secret byte).

+### Authenticity vs. robustness

+RS decoding gives robustness to random noise or a few malicious shares within bounds.
+It does not authenticate shares.
+For adversarial settings use a MAC (e.g., compute a MAC of the secret and share it too) or a verifiable secret sharing (VSS) scheme/commitments.

+### Practical tips (until RS is implemented)

+- Generate some redundancy: pick n > k so you can discard a few bad/missing shares.
+- Add integrity checks to each share payload (e.g., length + CRC32/Blake3 hash) to detect corruption early.

+---